Contract Duration and Renewals

 Contract Renewal Agreement Forms

-These forms must be used for all contract renewals with a food service management company and may not be altered without permission from the Illinois State Board of Education Nutrition and Wellness Programs Division.
+These forms must be used for all contract renewals with a vending meals company and may not be altered without permission from the Illinois State Board of Education Nutrition and Wellness Programs Division.

 If the contract is over $100,000, include signed copies of the following certification forms:

-- Certificate Regarding Lobbying—Contracts, Grants, Loans and Cooperative Agreement
+- Certification Regarding Lobbying — Contracts, Grants, Loans and Cooperative Agreement

 - Disclosure of Lobbying Activities (if applicable)